dokiapp-dev/docs/subscription-api.md

 | **500**     | Internal Server Error   | ❌ Unexpected server error.                                                          |
 | **503**     | Service Unavailable     | ❌ System is down or overloaded; try later.                                           |

-### [TODO] Next Steps
+### Next Steps (WIP)
 - After capturing payload, we need to initiate a transaction via Nevogate
 - We return the redirect URL where the user needs to navigate, to enter card details (e.g. SimplePay UI)
-- User completes transaction, gets redirected back to WordPress Landing with a `transactionId`
+- User completes transaction, gets redirected back to the landing page with a `transactionId`
-- WordPress Landing will need to call another endpoint to check payment status
+- The landing page will need to call another endpoint to check payment status (TBD)
-- If successful, we need to show details about the payment (hard requirement by SimplePay)
+- If successful, we need to show details about the payment (required by SimplePay)